Piano Studio Policies

 The student agrees to arrive at each lesson punctually, well-prepared, and with all necessary materials.
 If you arrive five minutes late, your lesson is five minutes shorter.
 You reserve the time slot, not the number of minutes.

 In order to progress satisfactorily, daily quality practice is necessary and required.
 If questions arise, be sure to ask Ms. Shelzi questions during lessons; I want you to completely understand the assignment.
 Youth students will participate in a minimum of two performances and/or four Keyboard Gymnastics Events per year.
-Students will also have the option of performance opportunities offered through the Music Teachers Association if desired.
+Students will also have the option of performance opportunities offered through the Phoenix Music Teachers Association (PMTA) if desired.

 Adult students may register for lessons by the term and can re-evaluate enrollment at the beginning of each term.
 Adult students will receive 17 private lessons each term and may choose to participate in any of the activities the youth students are offered if desired.
 These are not required.